atet/ggj2022/README.md

 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-It will take a few seconds to load up, but you'll be presented with a prompt to access your API through your web browser at: `http://127.0.0.1:5000/`
+You will be presented with instructions to access your API through your web browser at: `http://127.0.0.1:5000/`

-Now on the same computer that you're running your Python code, go to your favorite web browser and enter a prompt after the URL like this and press `ENTER`:
+On the same computer that you're running your Python code, go to your favorite web browser and enter a prompt after the URL like this and press `ENTER`:
    * You can have spaces and _some_ special characters, see [Other Resources: Special Characters in a URL](#special-characters-in-a-url)

 [![.img/fig_04.jpg](.img/fig_04.jpg)](#nolink)